bo100nka/bank-documents-parser/bank-documents-parser/bank-documents-parser/README.md

 * additionally creates two different types of `merged csv` files:
     * one per bank
     * one final for all banks together
+* for easier database import, generates `merged sql` files grouped by year and quarter
+    * _NOTE: these files will be big, you might have to increase the max packet size before executing the INSERT INTO statements one by one_
 * lastly scans for all exported outlook emails (`.msg` files) in the configured directory (for example `c:/YellowNET/EmailsToExtract`)
 * for every found email it exports all attachments to the output directory

 ## Logging
 The application logs every step it performs into: